 Visa: If you’re an ex-pat, you’ll need to obtain a visitor’s visa or an equivalent type of visa that allows you to support or participate in the below-mentioned procedures.
 You can obtain it by applying to the Turkish Consulate or the Embassy in your own country.

 Location: After acquiring the visa, you could enter the country (Turkey) to determine the type of company or corporate body you will open to commence your business.
-Before you decide on the kind of company you will open, you must determine whether you’ll acquire Turkish land or instead rent one for setting up your company.
+Before you decide on the kind of company you will open, you must determine whether you’ll acquire Turkish land or rent one for setting up your company.
 Based on whichever option you choose, you’ll need to register your property purchase with the Commercial Register Office and the Chamber of Commerce Office of Turkey before starting a business in Turkey.

-Taxes: Now you’ll also need to obtain a Tax Identity Number from Trage Registrar Office where you will be required to submit the necessary documents.
+Taxes: Now, you’ll also need to obtain a Tax Identity Number from Trage Registrar Office, where you will be required to submit the necessary documents.
 After getting the TIN, your business will gain the legal capability of performing transactions and paying taxes.

-Notarizing the Company: Your accountant can begin the process of preparing the master agreement for your business so that it can be submitted to the Trade Registry, where your tax records and power of attorney paperwork will be created.
+Notarizing the Company: Your accountant can begin preparing the master agreement for your business so that it can be submitted to the Trade Registry, where your tax records and power of attorney paperwork will be created.
 You will be requested to sign the circulars and power of attorney of your business after they have been created and obtained from the Trade Registrar’s office, where your sworn statement will also be collected.
 Inevitably, bring your translator with you.

-Capital Deposit: Any respective type of company you pick to open will involve a need to notarize the capital.
+Capital Deposit: Any respective type of company you pick to open will need to notarize the capital.
 You can do so by depositing the minimum required amount based on the respective company type you pick in a Turkish bank authorized by The Central Bank of the Republic of Turkey.
 Suppose your company possesses an asset of intangible currency that you want to use to guarantee capital deposit.
 In that case, it will undergo evaluation by bank personnel to derive a figure.
 This figure can be appealed and repealed until acceptance, but it will delay the process by a margin.
 You will need to show an additional hundred grand Turkish lira of capital in your company’s account if you want to gain the ability to hire foreign personnel in your company.
 When your company’s shareholder is a foreigner, or your manager isn’t a native to Turkey, the shareholder will be demanded to produce residency papers by some banks.